flutter/website/src/docs/cookbook/design/package-fonts.md

 ## 3. Use the font

-You can use a [`TextStyle`][] to change the appearance of text.
+Use a [`TextStyle`][] to change the appearance of text.
-To use package fonts, you need to not only declare which font you'd like to use, you need to declare the `package` the font belongs to.
+To use package fonts, declare which font you'd like to use and which the `package` the font belongs to.

 <!-- skip -->
 ```dart